ableinc/krystal/README.md

 <br />
 <b>Personality & Thoughts</b><br />
 Krystal contains a very simple personality model that contains general information about her such as her name, age or creator.
-She is only invoked when a specific or relatively specific question is asked with a high probability of matching her knowledge.
-As stable updates are released in the coming time Krystal's personality model with expand with complexity and will begin to adapt to conversation in real-time as an artificially intelligent "human", or android for this purpose.
-Feel free to add information about Krystal, though in the future this will be removed.
+This is only invoked when a specific question or type of question is asked.
+As stable updates are released Krystal's personality model will expand in complexity and will begin to respond in conversation like dialogue.
 Krystal is intended to always be running and will only gather information when activated.<br>

 # Demo Mode
 1) Data is not personalized in this mode.
 Meaning, Krystal will not have any information about you (i.e. your name or habits).